wladradchenko/wunjo.wladradchenko.ru/README.md

 <!-- TRANSLATION -->

 <!-- UPDATE -->
-Update 1.3.2

-- [x] Added support for extensions (any developer can create extensions without opening the main code)
-- [x] Fix bugs

 Update 1.4.0
 - [x] Add a deepfake to work with the source video, which synchronizes the movement of the lips under the audio
 - [x] Add selection of video segment for deepfake depending on the length of the audio track